-Can my child with 0-1 MUN conference experience enroll in an Advanced Team?
-Students newer to MUN should do the Novice Team.
-Students learn MUN-specific skills such as the rules of procedure and resolution-writing best at MUN Training Conferences.
+Can my child with zero or one MUN conference experience enroll in the Intermediate, Crisis, or Leadership Teams?
+Students newer to MUN should do the MUN Beginner Team.
+Students learn MUN-specific skills such as the rules of procedure and resolution-writing best at Best Delegate MUN Training Conferences.

-Can a high school student enroll in both the Advanced Team and the Conference Leadership Team?
+Can my enroll in multiple Teams (e.g. an Intermediate Team and a Leadership Team)?
 Yes!
 Similar to being in a MUN club, students can simultaneously build their MUN delegate skills and their student leadership skills.
-They would serve in Conference Leadership roles on March 13 and April 18, and participate as MUN Advanced Team delegates on March 20 and April 17.

 Can students outside the USA or Canada enroll?
 Yes!
 Students from all countries are welcome to enroll.
-Please note that daylight savings time in the USA takes place on March 14th and may shift your class time by an hour if you’re located outside the USA or Canada.
-Please also note that there is a shipping and handling fee to have T-Shirts sent outside the USA and Canada.
+Please note that daylight savings time in the USA ends on November 7 and may shift your class time by an hour if you’re located outside the USA or Canada.

 Can we open a private MUN Team with a day and time zone that works for us?
 Yes!
 Private MUN Teams and/or private MUN Conferences can be arranged for groups of 10 or more students.
-We charge a discounted flat rate of $3500 for a private class with 10-25 students in it.
 Please contact firstname.lastname@example.org with any questions.